LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK02D1-PublishingToAzure.md

 ### Get a Free *Azure for Students* Account

-1. If you haven't already [signed up for a personal Microsoft account](https://account.microsoft.com/) using your LCC e-mail address, do it now.
-Be sure to select the "Personal" account option **not** the "Work or Scool" option.
+1. If you haven't already [signed up for a Microsoft account](https://account.microsoft.com/) using your LCC e-mail address, do it now.
 2. Sign up for [Azure Dev Tools for Teaching](https://signup.azure.com/studentverification?offerType=3) using your LCC e-mail address—if you haven't already done this.
 3. On the [Azure Dev Tools for Teaching](https://portal.azure.com/?Microsoft_Azure_Education_correlationId=bbe97574-470e-4568-b0db-4d73ba7adfd2#blade/Microsoft_Azure_Education/EducationMenuBlade/overview) page, click the blue button with the title "Claim your Azure Credit Now"
 4. On the following page, [Start building the future with Azure for Students](https://azure.microsoft.com/en-us/free/students/), click the green button with the title "Activate now".